Omar182002/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Readme for this puojects.
 Pointers array and strings.
-Various task completed
+Various task completed.